 1. For most cases that fall within the ASA's remit, the consumer interest is likely to be best served by the ASA.
-If the ASA is unable to achieve compliance with the UK Code of Non-broadcast Advertising and Direct & Promotional Marketing (the CAP Code) and it is a case about misleading, aggressive or otherwise unfair advertising impacting Scotland, it can consider referring the matter to COSLA.
-When the ASA is considering making such a referral, it will approach COSLA to discuss whether COSLA is best placed to deal with the issue.
+If the ASA is unable to achieve compliance with the UK Code of Non-broadcast Advertising and Direct & Promotional Marketing (the CAP Code) and it is a case within the scope of COSLA's backstop arrangements impacting Scotland, it can consider referring the matter to COSLA.
+When the ASA is considering making such a referral, it will approach COSLA first to discuss whether a referral is appropriate.